 Are you at risk for lead poisoning?

-A free, evidence-based screener that asks ~20 questions about your home, your work, and the items in your kitchen and bathroom.
-Adapts the questions to your background.
-Returns an estimated daily lead intake compared to the FDA limit.
+A free, evidence-based screener that asks about your home, your work, and the items in your kitchen and bathroom.
+It adapts to your background and skips questions that do not apply to you.
+You get a clear risk picture, the specific exposure pathways your answers flag, and what to do about each.

 ~5 minutes · No email required · Doctor handout PDF at the end